robertgshaw2-neuralmagic/nm_projects/Ultralytics-Sparsify-README.md

 ## :arrow_heading_down: Installation

 We will utilize SparseML, an open-source library that includes tools to create sparse models.
-SparseML is integrated with Ultralytic's YOLOv5, making it easy to apply SparseML's algorithms to YOLOv5 models.
+SparseML is integrated with Ultralytics YOLOv5, making it easy to apply SparseML's algorithms to YOLOv5 models.

 Install SparseML with the following command.
 We recommend using a virtual enviornment.
 ```bash